Republican wins one North Carolina congressional seat

 More Stories from World

-- GOP holds North Carolina House seat but shows weakness in suburbs
+- GOP holds North Carolina House seat but shows frailty in suburbs

+- Driver dies and 8 children are injured as school bus crashes